hrabalm/mhn-rt/TechnicalDocumentation.md

 		- some performance related ideas are implemented as described in PBRT, e.g.:
 			- before splitting, nodes are seperated into several buckets and only boundaries between these buckets are considered as points of split, detailed description is present in the book

+### TriangleManager.cs:Mesh
+- represents a subgroup of triangles in its parent `TriangleManager` sharing a common material.
+All `TriangleManager` have a single `.DefaultMesh`.
+Additional `Mesh` are for example when loading .obj files that use material groups.

 ## Creating a new scene